andreihava-okta/sample-java-scim-server/README.md

 ## Rate Limiting

-Some customer actions, such as adding hundreds of users at once, causes large bursts of HTTP requests to your SCIM API.
+Some customer actions, such as adding hundreds of users at once, causes large bursts of HTTP transactions to your SCIM API.
 For scenarios like this, we suggest that your SCIM API return rate limiting information to Okta via the [HTTP 429 Too Many Requests](https://en.wikipedia.org/wiki/List_of_HTTP_status_codes#429) status code.
-This helps Okta throttle the rate at which SCIM requests are made to your API.
+This helps Okta throttle the rate at which SCIM transactions are made to your API.

-For more details on rate limiting requests using the HTTP 429 status code, see [section 4](https://tools.ietf.org/html/rfc6585#section-4) of [RFC 6585](https://tools.ietf.org/html/rfc6585).
+For more details on rate limiting transactions using the HTTP 429 status code, see [section 4](https://tools.ietf.org/html/rfc6585#section-4) of [RFC 6585](https://tools.ietf.org/html/rfc6585).

 ## SCIM Features Not Implemented by Okta